There's a Boy in the Girls' Bathroom

-There's a Boy in the Girls' Bathroom is a 1987 juvenile fiction book from the author Louis Sachar, about a fifth-grade bully named Bradley whose behavior improves after intervention from a school counselor.
+There's a Boy in the Girls' Bathroom is a 1987 juvenile fiction book from the author Louis Sachar about a fifth-grade bully named Bradley Chalkers, whose behavior improves after intervention from a school counselor.
 The title comes from a point when a character, Jeff, is horribly embarrassed after accidentally entering the girls' bathroom while trying to go to the school counselor's office when a teacher gives him the wrong directions.

 Plot

 Bradley Chalkers is the protagonist of the book.
 He is the oldest student in the fifth-grade class, having repeated fourth grade.
 In his school, he sits at the back of the class, last seat, last row, and never pays any attention, preferring to scribble, cut up pieces of paper, or partake in other mindless tasks which keep his mind off the lesson.
 He is proud whenever he receives an F on his class tests.
 He wants everyone to hate him because he believes that they will then leave him alone.
 Everyone hates him, including the teachers.

 A new classmate, Jeff Fishkin, comes in from Washington, D.C., and the only two remaining seats are the ones beside and in front of Bradley.
 Jeff tries to reason with Bradley, but fails, like everyone else.
 Then, a counselor named Carla is appointed, and she can't wait to meet Bradley.
 Carla says she wants to be friends with Bradley, and she begins to try to open him up and reveal his kind interior, which he has been trying to hide.
 Bradley refuses to come quietly, and his conflicting emotions with Carla and other people induce strife among his fellow schoolmates.
 As he meets with Carla more and more, he slowly decides to become a better person.
 He does his homework and forms better relationships with his parents.
 To help him with a book report, Carla lends him her favorite book, My Parents Didn't Steal an Elephant.
 Bradley thinks that the book is good luck and responsible for his changes.